GpuZelenograd/memtest_vulkan/Readme.md

 Download Windows .exe from [releases](https://github.com//GpuZelenograd/memtest_vulkan/releases/) or [nightly build artifacts](https://github.com/GpuZelenograd/memtest_vulkan/actions) (github account required, only last 3 months kept).

-Start version by double-clicking the test utility.
-No installation / parameters / configuration / admin-rights required.
+Start test by double-clicking the utility, no installation / parameters / configuration / admin-rights required.
 ![WindowsScreenshot](.github/memtest_vulkan_windows_rtx2070.png)

 Any found errors are immediately reported with a multi-line details.
 Detailed descriptions given below may help in advanced cases, but most of the time it's enough just check if errors are absent or present